purrfect-farmer/purrfect-farmer/README.md

 An extension private key is required and should be saved as `dist.pem` at the root of the project.

-You can load the extension through the `dist` folder or crx file inside `dist-extension` folder.
+You can load the extension through the `dist` folder or (crx/zip) file inside `dist-extension` folder.

 ## PWA